samufuentes/django_fabric_example/README.rst

 Preparation: connect travis to your repo.
 Connect a github hook for auto-deploy to a staging server.
 Clone repo locally.

 Pull.
 Create a branch and edit.
 Pull and merge.
-Test; if green, push your branch to github.
-Check travis for build status; if green, do a pull request.
-Merge pull request into master, auto-deployment will trigger.
+Test; if green, push your branch to github and issue a Pull Request.
+In the PR check the build status from travis; if green, merge into master.
+Auto-deployment will trigger.
 Check staging server.
 If all goes well manually deploy to production as explained above.